mlcommons/ck/README.md

 from shared components with unified JSON API; crowdsource and reproduce experiments; apply predictive analytics; enable interactive articles.

-The minimal version only require only Python >=2.7 and Git client installed.
+The minimal version only requires only Python >=2.7 and Git client installed.

-For example, you can install shared workflow for collaborative program optimization with all related artifacts, and start participating in crowdtuning as following:
+For example, you can install shared workflow for collaborative program optimization with all related artifacts, and start participating in crowdtuning simply as following:

 $ git clone https://github.com/ctuning/ck.git ck

 $ export PATH=$PWD/ck/bin:$PATH

 $ ck pull repo:ck-crowdtuning

 $ ck crowdsource experiment

-If you have LLVM installed, you can start continuously crowd-tune its optimization heuristic in a quiet mode (for example overnight) via
+If you have GCC or LLVM compilers installed, you can start continuously crowd-tune their optimization heuristics in a quiet mode (for example overnight) via

 $ ck crowdtune program --llvm --quiet

+$ ck crowdtune program --gcc --quiet

 This experimental workflow will be optimizing different shared workloads for multiple objectives (execution time, code size, energy, compilation time, etc)